washyn/abp-basic-example/readme.md

 ## Improvement
 - Test
-  - Add manger service and test this.
+- Add manger service and test this, Agregar Ejemplo de domain service, test
   - Disable proxy generation, for all by default and only add this with RemoteService decorator.

 ## DONE